c0mm4nd/go-hwloc/README.md

 $
 $ # then you can `import hwloc "github.com/MyName/MyProject/go-hwloc" ` from other go files in your project

+Warning: if you wanna build a static application/libary based on `go-hwloc`, [StaticBuild](https://github.com/open-mpi/hwloc/wiki/StaticBuild) of hwloc would be required.

 ```

 # Hwloc